 Signage in front of the new business shows a wide-smiled, pink-glazed confection perched in a bathtub, an image that refers to the pun in the business’ slogan: “Viens prendre ton beigne!,” which directly translates to “Come take your doughnut!”
 In French, the words for “doughnut” (“beigne”) and “bathe” (“baigne”) are homophones.

-The doughnuts are glazed — bathed, if you will — in fruity flavours, like strawberry milk speckled with confetti, and passion fruit dotted with organic cocoa nibs, as well as other toppings like roasted hazelnuts, crushed Oreos, and blobs of cookie dough with chocolate syrup squiggles.
+The doughnuts are glazed — bathed, if you will — in fruity flavours, like strawberry milk sprinkled with confetti and passion fruit dotted with organic cocoa nibs, as well as other toppings like roasted hazelnuts, crushed Oreos, and blobs of cookie dough with chocolate syrup squiggles.
 More will come as the seasons change.

 Boucher may have studied how to mend cavities, not spawn them, but she says that her passion for sweets has now taken precedence.
 “I liked dentistry, but I didn’t feel 100 percent in my place, so I decided to make the big move.
 It isn’t a bad plan B, if things with the shop don’t go as planned.”